trompamusic/tpc/README.md

 client_file: a client configuration file created by the TPL of the client software.
 It describes the input/output/parameter of a specific algorithm

-force: a flag inficating that the app will be registered to the CE even if it has been done before (creates a new application/entry point/control action nodes)
+force: (0 or 1) a flag inficating that the app will be registered to the CE even if it has been done before (creates a new application/entry point/control action nodes)

+execute: (0 or 1) a flag indicating if the algorithm will be executed or not (display only the command) Examples of the configuration files can be found in the ./config/ folder

 ## Processing Library Client